Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__03_20.mp3"></audio>

-1 | A | The New York Times, please.
+1:  A:  The New York Times, please.
-B | Here you are.
+B:  Here you are.
-A | How much is it?
+A:  How much is it?
-B | It’s two dollars fifty.
+B:  It’s two dollars fifty.

-2 | A | An umbrella, please.
+2:  A:  An umbrella, please.
-B | For how much?
+B:  For how much?
-A | Fifteen euros, please.
+A:  Fifteen euros, please.
-B | Here you are.
+B:  Here you are.
-A | Thanks.
+A:  Thanks.

-3 | A | A memory card, please.
+3:  A:  A memory card, please.
-B | Two gigs or four?
+B:  Two gigs or four?
-A | Two, please.
+A:  Two, please.
 How much is it?
-B | Nine dollars forty-nine.
+B:  Nine dollars forty-nine.
-A | Is a credit card OK?
+A:  Is a credit card OK?
-B | Sure.
+B:  Sure.

-4 | A | A one-way ticket to Oxford, please.
+4:  A:  A one-way ticket to Oxford, please.
-B | Thirty pounds twenty p, please.
+B:  Thirty pounds twenty p, please.
-A | Here you are.
+A:  Here you are.
-B | Thank you.
+B:  Thank you.